-(b) Effective 2022, the internal CO, price was increased from €75 to €100 per metric ton CO2 eq.
+(b) Effective 2022, the internal CO2 price was increased from €75 to €100 per metric ton CO2 eq.
 As a consequence, the level for 2021 has been restated to 50% (from 53%). (c) 2021 figure has been restated including the new circularity KPI used in 2022.
-It comprises products either: based on recycled or renewable materials, produced with re-
+It comprises products either: based on recycled or renewable materials, produced with repeatable energy with increasing longerity in the use phase or enabling recycling at the end of life.